caetanoct/blockchain/README.md

 ### ETH Blocks

-Blockchain is made of transactions, they are like records.
-All the transactions are grouped into blocks that are chained together, each block has a number.
+The blockchain is made of transactions, they are like records.
+All the transactions are grouped into blocks that are chained together, each block has it's own number.

+The application can be used on the real ethereum blockchain instead of the private ganache development network, but it's not recommended.

 ### Python Requirements